gulpjs/gulp/docs/writing-a-plugin/README.md

  _or_
  - make one call to `this.push(file)`

-If a plugin created multiple files from a single file, it would make multiple calls to `this.push()` - eg:
+If a plugin creates multiple files from a single input file, it would make multiple calls to `this.push()` - eg:

 ```js
 module.exports = function() {